Skip to content

 First things first, you’ll need to prove you’re a licensed and experienced driver.
 Most rental companies require the primary renter to be at least 25 years old.
 This isn't an arbitrary number; it’s a standard practice tied to insurance and safety, ensuring the person operating the vehicle is responsible.
 You will absolutely need to present a valid, government-issued driver's license at the time of rental.
 Make sure your license isn't expired!
 This rule applies even if you're just planning to drive around a private community.
 It’s a non-negotiable requirement for liability reasons.

-Insurance and Liability
+Are You Covered?
+A Guide to Insurance and Liability

 Just like with a standard car rental, you'll need to have proof of current auto insurance.
 Your personal car insurance policy often extends to rental vehicles, including golf carts, but it's always a good idea to check your coverage beforehand.
 Additionally, you will be required to provide a major credit card for the rental.
 Even if you plan to pay with cash or a debit card, a credit card is necessary for the security deposit.
 This deposit covers any potential damages to the cart during your rental period, protecting both you and the rental company.